mkudenko/vagrant-ansible-laravel/README.md

 Assuming that you've already created a virtual host for your app `project.local`, go to `~/sites/project.local`.

-Your application must reside in the that folder, no subfolders.
+Your application must reside in that folder, no subfolders.

     ~/sites/project.local/public/index.php